st3v/go-plugins/registry/kubernetes/README.md

 ## Gotchas
-* You can only Register/Deregister one node at a time.
 * Registering/Deregistering relies on the HOSTNAME Environment Variable, which inside a pod is the place where it can be retrieved from.
 (This needs improving)